LoganM2006/LoganM2006/README.md

 - :musical_keyboard: I’m interested in piano
 - 🌱 I’m currently learning web design
 - :dragon: I enjoy making models/miniatures
-- 📫 How to reach me mckayl25@wpsma.org
+- 📫 How to reach me: mckayl25@wpsma.org

 Is a cat | Not a cat
 -------------|--------------